 After being home-bound for so long, a quick road trip to Wilmington's coast to enjoy an abundance of outdoor activities and open space just might be the perfect escape.
 Surrounded by water, Wilmington and its island beaches feature plenty of places to enjoy ocean sunrises, riverfront sunsets, Intracoastal Waterway and marsh views.
 There are world-class gardens, state and municipal parks in natural settings, fitness trails, and a 230-block National Register historic district perfect for strolling through.

 The area is easily accessible for travelers from in-state or nearby states.
-Thanks to convenient access via numerous interstates, Wilmington is the perfect destination for road trippers or anyone looking for an active staycation.
-Plus, many of our lodging properties have adopted enhanced safety and cleaning protocols to offer comfort and ease of mind while traveling.
+Thanks to convenient access via numerous interstates, Wilmington is the perfect destination for road trippers or anyone looking for an active vacation.

 Read on for our guide to 48 hours in Wilmington.